onecommons/unfurl/README.md

 - **Next-level GitOps**: both configuration and operational status stored in git
 - **Hermetic**: tracks exact version of environment and deployment artifacts
-- **Reproducible**: hermetic builds + git + locked-down, immutable infrastructure = full reproducibility
+- **Reproducible**: hermetic builds + git + locked-down, immutable infrastructure = reproducibility
 - **Incremental**: only applies necessary changes
 - **Fast**: the above three features combined enable lightening-fast updates
-- **Configuration tool agnostic** and includes built-in support for Ansible and Terraform
+- **Configuration tool agnostic** with built-in support for Ansible and Terraform
 - **Secrets**: key manager integration; keeps secrets out of git so repos can be safely made public
 - **No server, no agent**: simple, stand-alone CLI that can be used both as development tool on client or for automated production deployment on a server
 - **Dependency management**: Easily track dependencies and changes across infrastructure layers and boundaries.
 - **Zero installation**: Uses client-side container support to bootstrap and automate installation requirements.

+## Today

+* record changes to your infrastructure in git

 ## Features